mbari-org/humpback-whale-song-detection/README.md

         ./resample_sox.sh 2018 11

 - `resample_year_months.sh`:
-  Runs `resample_sox.sh` in sequence for all given months in a given year.
+  A convenient script that runs `resample_sox.sh` in sequence for all given months in a given year.
-  Example:
+  For example, to resample Jan–Oct'2018:

         ./resample_year_months.sh 2018 $(seq 1 10)